bonitasoft/bonita-doc/md/bdm-access-control.md

 				- Add an input(**Label:** Quantity, **Value:** $item.quantity)

   2. Create a new application descriptor using the [application editor](applicationCreation.md) in the studio:
-    a.
-Set the application token: invoices
+    - Set the application token: invoices
-    b.
-Set the Application Profile: User
+    - Set the Application Profile: User
-    c.
-Add an orphan page:
+    - Add an orphan page:
 		- **Application Page**: *custompage_displayInvoices*
 		- **Token**: *invoices*
-    d.
-Set the Home page token: *invoices*
+    - Set the Home page token: *invoices*
-    e.
-Deploy
+    - Deploy

   3. Make sure the living application works fine, and that all objects and attributes are displayed at the moment.

 **5. Define access control for Business Object Invoice**

   1. Order pickers:
-    a.
-They should be able to access the order and the date of an invoice, but not the customer.
+    - They should be able to access the order and the date of an invoice, but not the customer.
 So, on the object *Invoice*, create a first rule:
 		- **Rule name**: *Invoice Order picker*
 		- **Rule description**: *The order picker should access the order date and the order details, but not the customer.*
 		- **Attributes checked**: *[ fullOrder, orderDate ]*.
 		- **Profiles checked**: *[Order picker]*
-    b.
-They should be able to access products name and quantity of each *InvoiceLine*.
+    - They should be able to access products name and quantity of each *InvoiceLine*.
 Because the type of relationships between *Invoiceline* and *Product* as well as between *Invoice* and *InvoiceLine* is composition, granting this access is done through the parent, i.e on *Invoice*.
 So, on the rule *Invoice Order picker*:
 		- Open *fullOrder* subtree, and check the attributes *[product, quantity]*
 		- Open *Product* subtree, and check the attribute *[name]*.

   2. Experienced Sales employees:
-    a.
-They should be able to access all information of an invoice.
+    - They should be able to access all information of an invoice.
 So, on the object *Invoice*, create a second rule:
 		- **Rule name**: *Invoice Experienced Sales*
 		- **Rule description**: *Experienced Sales employee should access full invoice information.
 		- **Attributes checked**: *[ customer, fullOrder, orderDate ]*, and within fullOrder, *[ product, quantity ]*, and within *product*, *[ name, price ]*
 		- **Profiles checked**: *[Experienced Sales]*
-    b.
-They should access all customer information.
+    - They should access all customer information.
 Since the type of relationship between *Invoice* and *Customer* aggregation, access control of *Customer* is defined on the business object itself.
 So, create a new rule on the business object *Customer*:
 		- **Rule name**: *Customer Experienced Sales*
 		- **Rule description**: *Experienced Sales should access name and email of the customer*.
 		- **Attributes checked**: *[ name, email, address ]*
 		- **Profiles checked**: *[Experienced Sales]*

   3. Novice Sales employees
-    a.
-They should be able to access all information of an invoice.
+    - They should be able to access all information of an invoice.
 So, on the object *Invoice*, in the second rule, check the **Profile** *[Novice Sales]*
-    b.
-They should only access the name of a customer.
+    - They should only access the name of a customer.
 So, create a second rule on the business object *Customer*:
 		- **Rule name**: *Customer Novice Sales*
 		- **Rule description**: *Novice Sales employees should access the name of the customer*.
 		- **Attributes checked**: *[ name ]*